madhavkolla/html-css-/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
+* Code and projects are built on list of Udemy courses
-* etc
+* toddmcleod